spack/spack-tutorial/README.md

 ```

 This runs each `outputs/<section>.sh` script in parallel in a container, and collects outputs in
 `outputs/raw/*`.
-When all complete succesfully, the outputs are post-processed and put in
+When all complete successfully, the outputs are post-processed and put in
 `outputs/`.

 In case you want to restrict to particular sections, or if you need to modify the container